redis/redis-om-dotnet/README.md

 </details>

-## 💡 Why Redis OM?
+## 💡 Why Redis ŌM?

-Redis OM provides high-level abstractions for using Redis in .NET, making it easy to model and query your Redis domain objects.
+Redis ŌM provides high-level abstractions for using Redis in .NET, making it easy to model and query your Redis domain objects.

 This **preview** release contains the following features: